by Sasha Alyson

 Free goods encourage dependency.
 They send the message “You’d be helpless without us.”
-Toms Shoes tells buyers in the West: Buy a pair of our shoes for yourself, and we’ll give a free pair to a child in need, which will improve foot health and increase school attendance.
+For years, Toms Shoes told buyers in the West: Buy a pair of our shoes for yourself, and we’ll give a free pair to a child in need, which will improve foot health and increase school attendance.
 Toms commissioned an independent evaluation of the program, expecting to prove both points.
 As it turned out, the free shoes achieved neither of these things – but they did increase children’s sense of dependence on outside help.(2)

 This symbolizes UNICEF’s relentless focus on form over function, style over substance.
 UNICEF seeks to impress with big, pseudo-precise numbers.
 For example: “15,020 learners and teachers benefitted from school-in-a-box kits” in Zimbabwe in 2017.(3) But that assumes everybody at a school that got a kit is sure to have received a benefit.
 Life’s not so simple.
 Did the students learn more?
 Nobody knows; UNICEF isn’t trying to find out.